Russian Examinations for Credit

 Starting Spring 2016 our policy will change so that we award PASS CREDIT ONLY for language tests that we administer.

 To take the exams, you need to do the following:

 •2.
-BRING THIS YELLOW FORM WITH YOU THE DAY OF THE TESTS!
+BRING THIS FORM WITH YOU THE DAY OF THE TESTS!
 It will be your ticket, which will allow you to actually take the tests.
-No yellow paper, no test.
+No application form, no test.

 •3.
 Write your name, phone number and what classes you plan to test out of on the sign-up sheet, which will be posted in Hinckley 171 a few weeks before the test is administered.
 If the sign-up sheet is not posted, please contact Bro.
 Kumferman (contact info below).